wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/01-Modern-JavaScript.md

 ## Conclusion

 For more information on modern JavaScript in WordPress, make sure to read through the [Working with Javascript for the Block Editor ](https://developer.wordpress.org/block-editor/getting-started/fundamentals/javascript-in-the-block-editor/) section of the [Block Editor Handbook](https://developer.wordpress.org/block-editor/).
 It also includes a links of Additional resources to learn more at the bottom of the page.

+Finally, the MDN Web Docs has a detailed [JavaScript Section](https://developer.mozilla.org/en-US/docs/Web/JavaScript) that covers all aspects of the language, from the basics to the more advanced features.